A

 image to be transmitted

-collision, elastic a collision that occurs without loss of kinetic energy
+collision, elastic a collision that occurs without loss of kinetic

 colour index the difference between two magnitudes of the same star obtained